kuritka/demo/README.md

 ## Support

-Currently we support
+- networking.k8s.io/v1, extensions/v1beta1
-- ingressv1
+- networking.k8s.io/v1beta1
-- ingressv1beta1
+- extensions/v1beta1
-- loadbalance
+- ~~loadbalance~~

-ingress is configured to host `demo.cloud.example.com`
+ingress is configured to host `demo.cloud.example.com`.
+You have to change it if you are testing against another host.

 ## Contribution
 any contribution is welcome.